 Abstract

-The age composition of fish populations plays a crucial role in stock management and provides valuable information for biological studies.
-Fish age is typically estimated by manually counting annual increments in otoliths, but this process is prone to age reader bias and requires considerable time and resources.
-Consistency between readers and labs are also a challenge.
-In this study, we developed a machine learning framework for age estimation of otolith images using pictures of 5150 broken otoliths from Barents Sea Atlantic cod (Gadus morhua).
-We used EfficientNetV1 and EfficientNetV2 with three and two different model sizes, respectively, from each type and compared the performance.
-The average accuracy and mean squared error when comparing predictions and the manually read ages for the tested models was 72.7% and 0.284, respectively.
-The models’ accuracy for one and two year old individuals was over 90% and no systematic bias in the age predictions across age groups was observed.
+Fish age estimation plays a crucial role in stock management and provides valuable information for biological studies.
+Fish age is typically estimated by experts that manually count annual increments in otoliths.
+This process is prone to age reader bias, which makes comparisons between readers and labs challenging, and requires considerable time and resources.
+In this study, we developed a machine learning framework for fish age prediction using 5150 images of otoliths from Barents Sea Atlantic cod (Gadus morhua) collected between 2012 and 2018.
+In contrast to previous studies that utilise models trained on otolith sections, we used images of broken otoliths that require no processing prior to imaging, and hence, could potentially facilitate at-sea age estimation.
+We trained convolutional neural networks (CNNs) based on two modern architectures (EfficientNetV1 and EfficientNetV2) architectures, which vary in model size (number of model parameters), and compared performance.
+Model average accuracy and mean-squared-error was 72.7% and 0.284, respectively, when compared with the human-read ages.
+The models’ accuracy for one- and two-year-old individuals was over 90% and no systematic bias in the age predictions across age groups was detected.
 The best models were EfficientNet B4 and EfficientNet B6 using images taken with low exposure times.
-After an exhaustive search, a maximum accuracy of 78.6% was achieved with an ensemble consisting of six models.
-The tested models strongly correlate in terms of predictions.
-Variations in percentage agreement between age classes showed similar patterns in both CNN-based predictions and human readers, with generally decreasing agreement with age.
-While percentage agreement from CNN-based predictions was often lower than for human experts, it remained within or close to the range of percentage agreement observed across readers.
-Our results demonstrate the potential of deep learning techniques for analyzing otoliths.
-When developing frameworks for age estimation using machine learning, we recommend EfficientNet B4 models as they are quick to train and perform well.
-Ensemble approaches are also recommended if sufficient computational resources are available, as they can give increased accuracy and lower variance of the predictions.
-We find that under-exposed images tend to perform better than longer exposures.
-In contrast to previous studies trained on otolith sections requiring a time-consuming preparation, we used broken otoliths that require no processing before imaging.
-This shows the potential for more resource-efficient training framework providing near at-sea age estimates.
+A maximum accuracy of 78.6% was achieved using an ensemble consisting of six models.
+Model predictions were also strongly correlated.
+Model performance was also evaluated during an internal workshop where 100 images of broken otoliths were aged by an independent group of experts and compared to model predictions.
+Variations in percentage agreement between age classes showed a similar pattern (decreasing with age) in both CNN-based predictions and age estimates made by the expert group.
+While CNN-based percentage agreement was often lower than the expert estimates, it remained within or close to the range of percentage agreement observed across all readers.
+Our results demonstrate the potential of deep learning techniques for extracting age estimates from otolith images.
+When developing frameworks for age estimation using machine learning, we recommend EfficientNet B4 models are used as they are quick to train and perform well.
+Ensemble approaches are also recommended if sufficient computational resources are available, as they can provide increased accuracy and lower variance of the predictions.

 1 Introduction